LACMIP/emu/docs/_documentation/typecollection.md

 # Updating type taxonomy
 The following steps will be followed to update the Taxonomy Module using the taxonomic names written on historic labels.
 These names originated from the initial publication which can be found in the gray archival folder in the Type Room labeled "LACMIP Type Reprints" and/or under the IMLS folder in the LACMIP Shared Folder in the Google Drive.
 Our curator is in charge of updating the taxonomy with currently accepted names.
 This workflow ONLY applies to the Type Collection (TYPE) and should not be followed for the Stratigraphic (ST),Taxonomic (TX), or Education (ED) collections.

 ⚠️ **Critical: Make sure that you are not adding the taxonomic string for a specimen that is awaiting publication.
-We do not want to share taxonomic identifications with database aggregators for new types without approval from the researcher.**
+We do not want to share taxonomic identifications with database aggregators for new types without approval from the researcher**

 To add the type taxonomic names in the Type Collection: